 Create a Collaborative Vibe

 The online worker is just as much part of the company as anyone else, so do not forget to include them as often as possible.
 To integrate flawlessly, people need to connect on a personal level.
-This also increases both productivity and job satisfaction.
+This also increases both productivity and work satisfaction.
 When you hire remote workers, create a collaborative vibe from the start.
 Introduce a new worker to everyone through email and video if possible.
 Encourage them all to communicate and build personal relationships.
 Conduct annual meetings where all of the workers can get together.
 If that isn’t possible to do in person, create a virtual event where workers can kick back, relax and get to know one another.

 Show the Value